Herniated mesh is used by medical professionals to act as a support source for damaged or weakened tissue.

-- 3DMax: First manufactured by Bard in 2008, this lightweight mesh has been known to cause substantial pain and there is a even a risk of patients losing their testicles.
+- 3DMax: First manufactured by Bard in 2008, this lightweight mesh has been known to cause substantial pain and there is even a risk of patients losing their testicles.

 - C-Qur: Manufactured by Atrium, the C-QUR herniated mesh was first introduced in 2006.
 There are several cases of deadly infections linked to the C-Qur herniated mesh.
 Removing the mesh has also proven to be difficult.

 - Kugel: Manufactured by C.R.
 Bard, the Kugel herniated mesh utilizes a ring in its center to help the mesh maintain its shape.
-The ring that comprises the mesh, however, been know to break, which can cause serious injuries.
+The ring that comprises the mesh, however, been known to break, which can cause serious injuries.

 - Parietex: This herniated mesh was the first mesh manufactured by Covidien.
 First sold in 1999, the mesh has been known to cause a variety of adverse conditions including bowel complications and infections.

 - Physiomesh: Also manufactured by a subdivision of Johnson and Johnson, the Physiomesh has since been entirely recalled.
 There were many complications that arose from the Physiomesh including an increased risk of subsequent hernias.